Abyss-W4tcher/volatility3-symbols/README.md

 ## macOS

 Kernel debug symbols for macOS are fetched from : https://developer.apple.com/download/all.
-However, as Apple does not provide every build they make, some versions aren't available in this repository.
+However, as Apple does not provide every build, some versions aren't available in this repository.
 Here are some discussions about it :

 - https://github.com/volatilityfoundation/volatility3/issues/155